scastiel/gatsby-theme-potato/src/pages/posts/2019-08-03-lost-redux-saga-reimplement-them/index.md

 Second task, rewrite Redux-Saga.
 It is a little more complicated, since the base concepts of the library are themselves more difficult to understand.

-## Implement Redux-Saga effects
+## Implementing Redux-Saga effects

 First thing to know: sagas are generator functions.
-A sort of function which execution is stopped when encountering a `yield` instruction, and resuming shortly after 🤔.
+Said quickly, a sort of function which execution is stopped when encountering a `yield` instruction, and resuming shortly after 🤔.
+If you want to understand them deeply I suggest you to read [Generators chapter on _ExploringJS_](https://exploringjs.com/es6/ch_generators.html), or maybe just to have a look at [what Babels transpiles a generator function to](https://babeljs.io/repl/#?babili=false&browsers=&build=&builtIns=false&spec=false&loose=false&code_lz=GYVwdgxgLglg9mAVAAgLYE8DiBTM2BOAhlHPgBRgCUyA3gFDLLozYA2AJsmMgNTICMDJiw5deyAExD82KCHzdufAMx0AvnSA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=es2015%2Creact%2Cstage-2&prettier=false&targets=&version=7.5.5&externalPlugins=).
+Again, nothing magic about that!

-I think it’s really easier to get when you understand the concept of _effect_.
+Generators applied to sagas may be easier to get when you understand the concept of _effect_.
 Sagas must be pure functions, i.e. not trigger side effects, such as making an HTTP request, logging something, or accessing the store.
 The trick for a saga is to stop its execution with some kind of message like ”I need to read this value in the state, get back to me when you have it”.
 This message is an effect.

 Redux-Saga offers some base effects we’ll implement ourselves: